cityhubla/LA-City-Entitlements/README.md

 From these sources:

   * Los Angeles, CA (planning.lacity.org)
+  * Data in CSV and Excel format can be downloaded in the folder marked [Data](https://github.com/cityhubla/LA-City-Entitlements/tree/master/data)
+   * Note: Use of this data is for informational purposes.
+The condition of the data provided by this map is still being evaluated for its accuracy, reliability and errors.
+Please attribute work to Omar Ureta.

 #Open Source Mapping Tools Used
 This map is developed using open source web tools like: